 Linux App Index

-Select an App Category or view all items in one massive list.
-See also all Linux software reviewed and rated at our site.
+Select an App Category or view all items in one massive list, search all Linux software reviewed and rated, and support this community site by donating.

 New and Updated Apps

 This list of Best Free Software for Linux now includes 161 apps in various categories.
 Among a plethora of freeware products, we have selected some gems in each category and added them to the list with clear and brief descriptions of each app.

 - Tips and Tricks for Ubuntu after Installation [Ubuntu 18.04 LTS]

 - Tips and Tricks for Linux Mint after Installation [Mint 18 - MATE Edition]

 - Tips and Tricks for Linux Mint after Installation [Mint 18 - Cinnamon Edition]

 - Best Free Online Applications